 docker ps -a | head -3 to output the most recent containers and identify the container based on the command issued to create the container and the exited status.

-3. Alternatively, you can actively enter container session by running
+3. Alternatively, you can actively enter container sessions by running

-docker run -it ubuntu bash command and execute further
+docker run -it ubuntu bash command and execute the further

 apt-get install nginx command.
 While the command is running, detach from the container using

 Ctrl-p + Ctrl-q keys and the container will continue running even if the Nginx installation process finishes.

 # docker run -it ubuntu bash # apt-get install nginx

 docker ps and commit changes.
 When finished, re-enter to container console using

 # docker ps # docker attach 3378689f2069 # exit